algolia/docsearch/docs/src/recomended-configuration.md

 ---
 layout: two-columns
-title: Recommended recommendation
+title: Recommended configuration
 ---

 This is great news to know that you want to integrate DocSearch in your website.
 A good search experience is key to help your users discover your content.

-This section, [empowered by the details regarding how we build a DocSearch index][1], this section will give what is the requirements in order to have a great experience.
+This section, [empowered by the details regarding how we build a DocSearch index][1], gives you the best practices to optimize our crawl.
+It will enhance your user's journey.

 ## Recommendations

-- My website should have [an updated sitemap][2].
-This is key in order to let us know what should be updated.
+- Your website should have [an updated sitemap][2].
+This is key to let us know what should be updated.
 Do not worry, we will still crawl your website and discover embedded hyperlinks to find your great content.

 - Every pages needs to have her full context available.
 Using [metadata is meaningful][3].

-- Every `lvlx` DOM elements (matching your selectors) must have a unique `id` or `name`.
-This will help the redirection to directly scroll down to the exact place of the matching elements.
+- Every `lvlx` DOM elements (matching the selectors defined in your configuration) must have a unique `id` or `name`.
+This will help the redirection to directly scroll down to the exact place of the matching elements.\[]

 - Your website should not require some JavaScript rendering to generate the payload of your website (that-is-to-say your documentation).
 You can change